 A singular flake settled amidst the sea of snow, joining its brethren in an unbridled desolation.
 The lifeless expanse stretched as far as the eye could see, its very existence reminiscent of death.
 And yet, a single hand grasped the frigid ground, clawing its way through the ice.
-Pale flesh, white as the snow it feebly clutched came into view.
-Its tendons quivered in pain, pulsating with every twitch.
+Pale flesh the same color as the snow came into view, Its tendons quivered in pain, pulsating with every twitch.
 Not even the paralyzing cold was able to conceal the agony as another shattered limb took its place.

 It wasn't long before dozens of hollowed eyes gazed upon her frail form, their attention no doubt directed towards her pitiful quest.
 But no amount of judgement from the dead would prove to be proper determent.
 After all, the act of humiliation and defilement wasn't exactly anything new to her.

 Her lips began to shift, and a deep yet beautiful voice escaped her mouth.
 "Salem?
 Why have they not written my name?
 Have I yet to earn my damnation?"

 The sense of abandonment led the witch to claw at the soft ground with all her feeble might.
 She would have made great progress, granted the limits of time meant nothing to her.
 But failure had been met once again after she encountered a rotten face.
 What lay before her was another victim long dead.
 Salem was too slow, and could almost imagine the face laughing at her predicament.

 "Move."
 Salem growled, knowing full well her own imagination was directing the conflict.

 The dead had nothing to say and ignored the pale girl's request.
 The impatient little thing would expect no such excuse and began to forcefully remove the intruder.
 She would tear the body apart limb by limb until the grave had finally been attained.
 But a witch would rarely escape justice, and even the dead held their standards high among the wicked.